 The hidden battle that shaped the history of sociology: Arnold van Gennep contra Emile Durkheim

+[This is a post-print version.
+Original source of publication: Journal of Classical Sociology, 16(2): 173-95, 2016.
+Please quote original source of publication]

 There arose then [after 1890] a fairly violent antagonism among the previously organized sciences of